History of slavery in the Netherlands: The Middle ages

+Dutch Republic

 Officially slavery did not exist in the European area of The Dutch Republic, however, in reality, the status of slavery in the Low Countries was a grey area.
 According to Leuven professor Petrus Gudelinus, in 16th-century Mechelen, an escaped slave was freed because it was argued that slavery did not exist in the Low Countries.
 In practice, this statement was often ignored; especially, Spanish and Portuguese merchants often took slaves with them to the Netherlands as servants.
 Later, mainly since the 18th century, slaves would come over with plantation owners, however, this affected relatively few people.
 On average between 1729 and 1775, 10 people of African descent (not necessarily slaves) would travel from Suriname to the Netherlands, of which most would return after a short stay.
 Although they could go to court to claim their right to freedom, this happened seldom.
 In cases where slaves did try to claim their freedom, they would often not succeed.
 In 1736, a slave named Claes escaped from Curaçao to the Netherlands as a stowaway on a ship.
 However, the Hoge Raad van Holland en Zeeland (regional supreme court) stated that he would remain a property belonging to Paulina Meyer, because he was a thief of himself and stolen property (res furtiva).

 In 1776, the States General of the Netherlands published a resolution on the status of the 'unfree people' in the free Netherlands.
 In which it was emphasized that all people should in principle be recognized and regarded as free people.
 Slaves that travelled to the Netherlands have obtained their freedom legally and will be regarded as free people.
 There was an exception, because otherwise "the owners of slaves would often be deprived of their legal property against their will."
 This meant that if slave owners did not intend to free their property and their stay in the Netherlands was shorter than 6 months, or with special court permission up to 12 months, the slaves were not freed.
 If slaves were not sent back within this time window, they would have to be freed.
 It is unclear how consistently this rule was enforced.